czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

-## Lecture 13: Propositional Logic
+## Lecture 13: Entailment, Syntax, and Semantics

 - Logic in General